 Some businesses will put in place certain guidelines to ensure that their employees have an appropriate home office space.
 If you plan on implementing such measures, it would be wise to offer your employees some help.
 Any mandatory equipment such as computers, printers, or lockable file cabinets (to keep sensitive information safe) should be purchased by your company and loaned to your employees.

 If your company has the means to pay for or reimburse part of other home office essentials such as desks or chairs, then go for it!
-Even companies who choose to provide their employees with home office furniture can save money; the average single office cubicle can cost up to $1250, whereas it is possible to purchase a home office desk for less than 600$.
+Even companies who choose to provide their employees with home office furniture can save money; the average single office cubicle can cost up to $1250, whereas it is possible to purchase a home office desk, like an L-shaped desk for less than 600$.
 Such a gesture will also go a long way in forging a trusting and loyal relationship with your employees.